Table of Contents

 Shift – Specifies a constant, which is added to the displacement map values, effectively shifting the displaced surface up and down along the normals.
 This can be either positive or negative.

-Resolution – This option is available when the Mode/Map is 2D Displacement.
-It determines the resolution of the displacement texture used by V-Ray.
+Resolution – (Available when the Mode/Map is 2D Displacement) Determines the resolution of the displacement texture used by V-Ray.
 If the texture is a bitmap, it is recommended to match this resolution to the size of the bitmap.
 For procedural 2D maps, the resolution is determined by the desired quality and detail in the displacement.
 Note that V-Ray also automatically generates a normal map based on the displacement map in order to compensate for details not captured by the actual displaced surface.

 View Dependent – When enabled, Edge length determines the maximum length of a subtriangle edge in pixels.
 A value of 1.0 means that the longest edge of each subtriangle is about one pixel long when projected on the screen.
 When disabled, Edge length is the maximum sub-triangle edge length in world units.